AlexeyTolstopyatov/os2omf/README.md

 Undocumented formats in this crate are really the same in most scopes and I still can't believe this is real.

+Linear Executable (`LE`) format is a try to make a universal format of executables.
+Files linked as `LE` may contain 16-bit and 32-bit code inside.
+Physical scopes inside called as "Objects".
+This is a not clearly segments like in previous New executable files.
+One of segment may contain 32-bit code but another segment may contain 16-bit code.

+Each object in file must have been placed in special registered and allocated space in memory.
+This space calls "Object Page".

+Object page's size is a fixed, set in main header - value.
+Usually for Intel x86 linked `LE` objects it equals `4096` but any way it wolud be better if you look up at the filled header.

+"Communication" between objects can be implemented through the per-segment fixups.
+And the hardest structure of this file is a "Fixup Records Table".
+But only from there we can know imports and internal/external relocation records.

+Operating Systems used `LE` executables:
+ - Microsoft Windows 3.x, (.386 Virtual xxx Drivers)
+ - Microsoft Windows 9x, (.386/.vxd Virtual xxx Drivers)
+ - IBM OS/2 2x (exactly ALL software)
+ - ~Microsoft~ OS/2 2.0 (exactly all software)

+System utilities what can produce/run Linear executables:
+ - Watcom/Open Watcom linker
+ - EMX linker and compiler?
+ - DOS Extenders

+Linear eXecutable format is a **standard** of OS/2 linked objects and programs.
+All well-known OS/2 family operating systems are fully built as LX executables.
+They are also contains 16-bit and 32-bit code inside.
+And concept of Objects and Intel 286 "CallGates" are still here.

+But `LX` objects are more difficult and extended instead of `LE` files.
+And based on the "Undocumented Windows File Formats" book:

+> [!NOTE]
+> "The LE format is actually based on, or at least very similar to, the LX file format used by OS/2 executables.
+In fact, all of the work in reverse-engineering the LE format was based on information available on the LX format"

+That's all.

+Operating Systems used LX executables:
+ - IBM OS/2 3.0
+ - IBM OS/2 4x
+ - eCOM Station
+ - ArcaNoae ArcaOS

 ### In the end